kaiorafael/mokto/README.md

    --scan
-      http_header_fingerprint: performs a head/get to get host headers the scan checks for OWASP best security headers --mhosts
+      http_header_fingerprint: performs a head/get to get host headers the scan checks for OWASP best security headers

+      http_ssl_fingerprint:    list all protocols and cipher supported this scan type is dependable of OpenSSL compilation

+   --mhosts
       file: This option performs scan check in multiple hosts in a file.
                 Each host/domain perl line.